griffinpinney/griffinpinney.github.io/_pages/puzzles.md

         <summary><strong>Clue:</strong> Add ass to ET's belongings (6)</summary>
         <p>
           <strong>Answer:</strong> Assets<br>
-          <strong>Explanation:</strong> If you literally add "ass" to "ET's", you get "assets", which also means "belongings".
+          <strong>Explanation:</strong> If you add "ass" to "ET's", you get "assets", which also means "belongings".
         </p>
       </details>
     </li>